Music Business Scams

-Songwriting!
-Sometimes it’s a thankless task.
-You rack your brains for days, sometimes weeks, sometimes years on end to come up with something new and original, a new hook thats going to catapault you into the big league!
-Maybe a new and unusual chord progression or a knockout lyric that is irresistable.
+Music business scams seem to be everywhere in the music industry.
+When it comes to songwriting, well sometimes it feels like a thankless task.
+You rack your brains for days, sometimes weeks, sometimes years on end to come up with something new and original, a new hook that’s going to catapult you into the big league!
+Maybe a new and unusual chord progression or a knockout lyric that is irresistible.

 Of course, there is a downside to this huge global village!